 You can minimize scent enough to make a mature bear feel comfortable enough to come down a trail, but that bear always has a whiff of a human.
 The nose of a bear is that good.
 So, designing a bear hunt to stack the odds in your favour is a big help, but no guarantee of success.
 Here are some thoughts on setting up for a bear hunt that will increase your odds, however you choose to do it.

 Lift your weapon when the animal puts its head down.
-The prevailing winds should be in your face and hopefully access to the stand can be made without crossing the path where the bears approach from.
+The prevailing winds should be in your face and hopefully, access to the stand can be made without crossing the path where the bears approach from.
 It's amazing and unsettling to have a bear come in, then stop in its tracks as it gets a nose full of human scent.
 Bear will actually sniff and whoof when they smell humans.
 If it's not too strong, they may hang around.
 But too much human scent and they are gone.
 Spraying a little scent mask on your hunting clothing can help.
-They key things are wind direction, relative scent free clothing and no sound or movement.
+The key things are wind direction, relative scent-free clothing, and no sound or movement.
 Not always easy things to control when a 500-pound bear comes in!